viljarjf/nano/README.md

 ### TFY4335 Bionanovitenskap

-- Exercises in nano life science, python and latex
+- Exercises in nano life science, with python and latex